Taseliya/Final-A-and-D-project/README.md

-# Final-A-and-project(Coffee shop project) that involved three types of Design Patterns: Singleton, Factory, and Strategy.
+# Final-A-and-project(Coffee shop project) that includes three types of Design Patterns: Singleton, Factory, and Strategy.